hotosm/tm-admin/docs/schema.md

 From **project_allowed_users** table

-* add array of users
+* add to array of users

 From **project_favorites** table

-* add array of favorites
+* add to array of favorites

 From **project_interests** table

+Right now a project has a single interest, but it'd be easy to exapand to an array if multiple interest support was wanted.

 * add integer column